 If learning and programming your own keyboard shortcuts sounds difficult, there is an alternative.
 Legalboard sells lawyer-specific keyboards.
 These keyboards have special keys that insert symbols, like § or ¶, for you.
 The keyboards also have keys for common legal words, like defendant or respondent.
 You can insert these words just by pressing a single key.
 Finally, Legalboard also has certain formatting options like keystrokes as well.
 Switching your fonts to small caps for citations is just a simple keystroke is one example of a function this keyboard provides.

 Type less, create more

-Keyboard shortcuts are the best way to use technology you already possess to be more efficient.
+Keyboard shortcuts are the best way to use technology lawyers already possess to be more efficient.
 Learning and building keyboard shortcuts will help you complete tasks faster with fewer errors and interruptions.
-Once you master these shortcuts, your typing will finally keep up with the thoughts you want to get down on the paper.
+Once you master these keyboard shortcuts, your typing will finally keep up with the thoughts you want to get down on the paper.